murzilaka2/HeroseAdobe/README.md

 - Prices for many items, both those purchased with gold and those purchased with souls, have been adjusted.
 - A new location, the Citadel, has been added.
 It features 1v1 PvE battles where each new opponent is stronger than the previous one.
 The higher the floor, the greater the gold and experience rewards.
 - In the resource-gathering location, the ability to use potions of any type has been added, allowing players to gain effects and restore health.
+- Introducing the Caste System - a deep character specialization mechanic unlocked at Level 30.
+Every hero can now choose one of three unique progression paths, defining their ultimate role and influence within the world of Areldor.